AWS Partner Network (APN) Blog

 Transforming the Asset Value Chain Through Smart Digitization Using HCL IATM and AWS IoT

-By Mayank Mathur, Sr. Solutions Architect, IoT WoRKS – HCL
+By Mayank Mathur, Sr. Solutions Architect, IoT WoRKS – HCLTech

-By Navneet Tripathi, Solutions Architect, IoT WoRKS – HCL
+By Navneet Tripathi, Solutions Architect, IoT WoRKS – HCLTech

-By Madhumanti Banerjee, Technical Product Manager, IoT WoRKS – HCL
+By Madhumanti Banerjee, Technical Product Manager, IoT WoRKS – HCLTech

 By Rishi Sharma, Sr. Partner Solutions Architect – AWS

 Enterprises and businesses across industries need to track inventory and assets in real time.
 This helps them to improve operations efficiency and productivity, eliminate potential losses, and have end-to-end visibility of industrial operations.